 Bring your own hardware

-You are requested to bring your own laptop for this course, with the Haskell Platform installed - to learn how to develop within your own environment.
+You are required to bring your own laptop for this course, with the Haskell Platform installed - to learn how to develop within your own environment.